 This course is a continuation of Responsive Curriculum I. The student will acquire further knowledge, experience and skill in planning, implementing, and evaluating learning environments for groups of children based on sound educational philosophy and research.
 Areas such as blocks, dramatic play, math, science and cooking will be explored.

-Prerequisite: ECCL 165
+Prerequisite: ECCL 165 3 CR (5,0)

-ECCL 167 Responsive Environments
+Responsive Environments

 Students examine the importance of the role of the environment to children's growth and learning.
 Emphasis is placed on using pedagogical narration/learning stories to understand and respond to children's interests and needs.
 A variety of materials and learning experiences are explored that support early learning and respect for children and families.

-Prerequisites: ECCL 154, 165, 190 3 CR (5.0)
+Prerequisites: ECCL 154, 165, 190 3 CR (4.5,0)

-ECCL 170 Observing and Recording Children's Behaviour
+Observing and Recording Children's Behaviour

 This course introduces the student to a variety of methods for objectively observing, recording and interrupting child behaviour for evaluation and assessment purposes.
-A College of New Caledonia Child Care facility can function as the lab setting for this course, but other sites may be used with faculty consultation and approval.
+The Caledonia Early Care and Learning Cantre facility will function as the lab setting for this course, but other sites may be used with faculty consultation and approval.
+Corequisites: ECCL 150, 190 3 CR (3,2)